magda2307/social-media-app-django/README.md

 # social-media-app-django

 Project in progress.
 This repository contains the code for a Django-based API project.
-The project aims to provide a user management system with registration, login, profile management, and social features such as following/unfollowing other users.
+The project aims to provide a user management system with registration, login, profile management, and social features such as following/unfollowing other users, posting posts with/without photos and viewing user's feed in future.

 **Implemented Features:**